Four steps to upgrade existing plant

-Summarising, De Jonge stated that the migration from Autoplant to AutoCAD Plant 3D had gone to their full satisfaction.
-The migration did not present any insurmountable problems and the software is performing well.
-“Our engineers have access to the functionality they need, enabling them to successfully implement our projects.
+Summarising, De Jonge stated that the migration from Autoplant to AutoCAD Plant 3D was completed to their full satisfaction.
+The migration did not present any insurmountable problems and the software is performing well. ''Our engineers have access to the functionality they need, enabling them to successfully implement our projects.''

 We made a conscious decision to choose this package for a specific price:quality ratio